The United States. Home to liberty, the pursuit of happiness and the most mass shootings in the world.

 Globally, the US sees fewer gun-related murders than many of its southern neighbors.

-According to the Small Arms Survey, El Salvador is currently home to the most gun-related murders in the world (excluding active war-zones) with guns killing more than 90 people for every 100,000 of population.
+According to SAS data, Venezuela is currently home to the most gun-related murders in the world (excluding active war-zones) with guns killing more than 53 people for every 100,000 of the population.

-Venezuela and El Salvador also top the charts over the same five-year period, with 52 and 49 gun-related deaths, respectively, for every 100,000 of population.
+El Salvador and the British Virgin Islands rank close behind, with 52 and 48 gun-related deaths, respectively, for every 100,000 of population.